 A committed educator and experienced ensemble clinician, Dr. Lai has worked with numerous youth orchestras and university ensembles in Taiwan, Canada, and United States.
 Recently, she has conducted Boston University Symphony Orchestra, as well as several honors orchestras in New York State and Massachusetts, given conducting masterclasses at National Chia-Yi University in Taiwan, and served as ensemble clinician in New York, Wisconsin, and at the Kiwanis Music Festival in Canada.
 In 2015, Dr. Lai conducted a joint concert of Rochester Philharmonic Orchestra and Rochester Philharmonic Youth Orchestra, performed in Kodak Hall at Eastman Theater.

 Dr. Lai twice received the Church Memorial Conducting Award from the University of Wisconsin-Madison, in recognition of emerging conductors who show great professional promise.
 She was recently granted a competitive research award, the Dr. Nuala McGann Drescher Leave Program sponsored by the State of New York/United University Professions Joint Labor-Management Affirmative Action/Diversity Committee.
-Her interdisciplinary projects at SUNY-Potsdam include a collaboration with trombonist Burt Mason for the Untold Legacies residency (a series of concerts and discussions about diversity in the classical music world) as well as the Bill Williams’s residency, Path to Optimal Performance.
+Her interdisciplinary projects at SUNY-Potsdam include a collaboration with trombonist Burt Mason for the Untold Legacies residency (a series of concerts and discussions about diversity in classical music) as well as the Bill Williams’s residency, Path to Optimal Performance.